lourod1987/cpap-assignment/Project-Reqs.md

 * Which articles are viewed in full at the Engadget site
     - need to keep track of when the user clicks on any link to view the full article
 * Footer again

+add objects to an array.
+Each object takes name property with a string value for title of the article and a engagdet property with a boolean value to say whether the full article was visited